peterweil1/Final-Portfolio_DCS-325_Peter-Weil/README.md

     Logic for the website. x

 **What was your experience in using React+Vite for building web apps compared to "rolling your own" using HTML, CSS, & JavaScript?**
+  Javascript, HTML and CSS seemed like they were generally a lot more work to implement than react/vite.
+It seems like there are so many tools and prebuilt components for